-Table 2-1 OSD menu options and descriptions for using a button
+Table 2-1 OSD menu options and descriptions for using a button or a controller (select products only)

-Main menu Description Brightness Button-Adjusts the brightness and contrast level of the screen.
-Color Button-Selects and adjusts the screen color.
+Main menu Description Brightness+ Adjusts the brightness level of the screen.
+The factory default is 54.
+Color Selects and adjusts the screen color and provides a variety of color presets that configure the monitor for different viewing situations.
+Image Adjusts the screen image, including brightness, contrast, dynamic contrast, sharpness, gamma, and image scaling.
 Input Selects the video input signal (DisplayPort or HDMI).
-Image Button-Adjusts the screen image.
 Power Adjusts the power settings.
-Menu Adjusts the OSD menu and function button controls.
-Management Button-Adjusts the DDC/CI settings, selects the language in which the OSD menu is displayed (the factory default is English), and returns all OSD menu settings to the factory default settings.
-Information Button-Provides information about the monitor.
+Menu Adjusts the OSD menu.
+Management Adjusts the DDC/Cl settings, selects the language in which the OSD menu is displayed (the factory default is English), and returns all OSD menu settings to the factory default settings.
+Information Provides information about the monitor such as optimal display mode, power mode, and serial number.
 Exit Exits the OSD menu screen.